thehappycheese/windows_pen_tablet_rust/readme.md

 # Rust Pen Tablet / Pen Display Input Capture

-This workspace contains three binary crates with different attempts to capture input from my Huion Kamvas Pro 24 Pen Display:
+This workspace contains three binary crates (plus some extras, see further below) with different attempts to capture input from my Huion Kamvas Pro 24 Pen
+Display:

 1. `windows_direct` (Does not work)
    - attempts to read